Training and development

 Since masters-level research training programmes do not typically have space to deal comprehensively with broader aspects of research methodology or with the generic and transferable skills specified in the ESRC guidelines, this provision is supplemented on a cohort-wide basis by a central suite of training designed to ensure equivalent exposure for all students, regardless of programme structure.
 Core aspects of this are provided via an extended DTP induction programme that takes place over the first term of the funding period.

 The mandatory programme consists of 10 three-hour face-to-face sessions (i.e. equivalent to a full module), one a week, but repeated on Tuesday morning and Wednesday evening to facilitate management of numbers and timetabling fit to other aspects of students’ training and research activities, as well as part-time student access and management of child care responsibilities.
-Delivery involves staff from across the DTP, and all sessions involve preparatory work, substantial practical and discursive elements to promote debate.
-This programme serves as an important early focus for cohort building and cross-disciplinary exchange.
+Delivery involves staff from across DTP institutions, and all sessions involve preparatory work, substantial practical and discursive elements to promote debate.
+This programme serves as an important early focus for cohort building in the first term and cross-disciplinary exchange.

-• The application of good ethical practice across the research process, including handling of risk;
+• The application of good ethical practice across the research process, including handling of risk (A/B)

 1. Bloomsbury Postgraduate Skills Network